Lizardon001/CTFun_Protostar/README.md

 # PROBLEM
-use this cmd with root permission(just use ./protostart.sh connect) bash -c 'echo 0 > /proc/sys/kernel/randomize_va_space' to disable aslr this is temporary fix will soon be fix with addition of pwntools
+use this cmd  bash -c 'echo 0 > /proc/sys/kernel/randomize_va_space' with root permission (just use ./protostart.sh connect) to disable aslr this is temporary fix will soon be fix with addition of pwntools too